tendermint/dex-demo/README.md

 # Disclaimer

-TODO
+The code hosted in this repository is a **technology preview** and is suitable for **demo purposes only**.
+The features provided by this draft implementation are not meant to be functionally complete and are not suitable for deployment in production.

-The code in this repository is for demo purposes only.
-Use this at your own risk.
+**Use this software at your own risk**.

-# Dex Demo
+# DeX Demo

 [![CircleCI](https://circleci.com/gh/tendermint/dex-demo.svg?style=svg)](https://circleci.com/gh/tendermint/dex-demo)